jviding/ESP32-I2S/README.md

 The purpose is to verify the I2S TX transmitter produces output as Slave.
 Both BCK and WS are taken as input from the Master.

+## 7_std_gpio

+Switching Gpio configuration to a low-level API.
+The purpose is to verify the Gpio Mux signal configuration for BCK and WS.